openpubkey/openpubkey/docs/pktoken.md

 Note that each signature in a JWS signs the payload and the protected header associated with that signature.
 All signatures sign the same payload; no signature signs another signature's protected header.
 In the example above RSA signature-2 is computed as  `RSA-SIGN(SK, ("message payload", {"alg": "RS256", "kid": "1234"}))`.

-[JWT (JSON Web Token)](https://datatracker.ietf.org/doc/html/rfc7519) is a type of JWS used by one party, the issuer, to make claims another parties, the subject.
+[JWT (JSON Web Token)](https://datatracker.ietf.org/doc/html/rfc7519) is a type of JWS used by one party, the issuer, to make claims about another party, the subject.
 The issuer includes their identity in the JWT using the `iss` claim.
 JWTs are defined as having only one signature, the signature of the issuer.

 ```json
 "payload": {